 Right to Withdraw

-Subject to this Article 17.1, any Party may withdraw from this Agreement (the “Withdrawing Party”) by giving prior written notice to all other Parties stating its decision to withdraw (“the withdrawal notice”).
-The withdrawal notice shall specify an effective date of withdrawal that is at least ______________ (___) days, but not more than _____________ (___) days, after the date of the withdrawal notice.
-Within thirty (30) days of receipt of the withdrawal notice, the other Parties may join in the withdrawal by giving written notice of that fact to the Operator (“written notice to join in the withdrawal”) and upon giving written notice to join in the withdrawal are “Other Withdrawing Parties.”
-The withdrawal notice and the written notice to join in the withdrawal are unconditional and irrevocable offers by the Withdrawing Party and the Other Withdrawing Parties to convey to the Parties who do not join in the withdrawal (“the Remaining Parties”) the Withdrawing Party's and the Other Withdrawing Parties’ entire Working Interest in all of the Leases, Hydrocarbon production, and other property and equipment owned under this Agreement.
+Subject to this Article 17.1, any Party may withdraw from this Agreement (the “Withdrawing Party”) by giving prior written notice to all other Parties stating its decision to withdraw (“Withdrawal Notice”).
+The Withdrawal Notice shall specify an effective date of withdrawal that is at least ______________ (___) days, but not more than _____________ (___) days, after the date of the Withdrawal Notice.
+Within thirty (30) days of receipt of the Withdrawal Notice, the other Parties may join in the withdrawal by giving written notice of that fact to the Operator (“Written Notice to Join in the Withdrawal”) and upon giving written notice to join in the withdrawal are “Other Withdrawing Parties..
+The Withdrawal Notice and the Written Notice to Join in the Withdrawal are unconditional and irrevocable offers by the Withdrawing Party and the Other Withdrawing Parties to convey to the Parties who do not join in the withdrawal (“the Remaining Parties”) the Withdrawing Party's and the Other Withdrawing Parties’ entire Working Interest in all of the Leases, Hydrocarbon production, and other property and equipment owned under this Agreement.

 Response to Withdrawal Notice

-Failure to respond to a withdrawal notice is deemed a decision not to join in the withdrawal.
+Failure to respond to a Withdrawal Notice is deemed a decision not to join in the withdrawal.

 Unanimous Withdrawal